astropy/astropy/docs/development/when_to_rebase.rst

 tests for feature X" are useful information and should not be squashed away without reason.

+When squashing, extra care should be taken to keep authorship credit to all individuals who provided substantial contribution to the given PR, e.g. only squash commits made by the same author.

 In all cases, be mindful of maintaining a welcoming environment and be helpful with advice, especially for new contributors.
 E.g., It is expected that a maintainer offer to help a contributor who is a novice git user do any squashing